Atyeo & Dolman Stands (photo)

 then only a four minute journey to Parson Street.

 Adam Hodson informs me; 'We arrived at Parson Street Railway Station after catching a train from Bristol Temple Meads.
 Trains are bound for Weston-Super-Mare and run every hour, coming back the train is bound for Bristol Parkway, again one train per hour.
-It's around a five minute train journey and around 10-15 Minute walk to the ground.'
+It's around a five minute train journey and then around a 15-20 minute walk to the ground.'

 |Programme & Fanzines|